anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This document therefore represents a merge of YANG definitions from {{RFC8366}}, the voucher-request from {{BRSKI}}, and then extensions to each of these from {{cBRSKI}}, {{CLOUD}} and {{PRM}}.
 There are some difficulties with this approach: this document does not attempt to establish rigorous semantic definitions for how some attributes are to be used, referring normatively instead to the other relevant documents.

+# Signature mechanisms

+Three signature systems have been defined for vouchers and voucher-requests.

+{{!I-D.ietf-anima-constrained-voucher}} defines a mechanism that uses COSE {{RFC9052}}, with the voucher data encoded using {{I-D.ietf-core-sid}}.
+However, as the SID processe requires up-to-date YANG, the SID values for this mechanism are presented in this document.

+{{!I-D.ietf-anima-jws-voucher}} defines a mechanism that uses JSON {{RFC8259}} and {{JWS}}.

+The CMS mechanism first defined in {{RFC8366}} continues to be defined here.

+## CMS Format Voucher Artifact {#cms-voucher}

+The IETF evolution of PKCS#7 is CMS {{RFC5652}}.
+A CMS-signed voucher, the default type, contains a ContentInfo structure with the voucher content.
+An eContentType of 40 indicates that the content is a JSON-encoded voucher.

+The signing structure is a CMS SignedData structure, as specified by Section 5.1 of {{RFC5652}}, encoded using ASN.1 Distinguished Encoding Rules (DER), as specified in ITU-T X.690 {{ITU-T.X690.2015}}.

+To facilitate interoperability, {{vcj}} in this document registers the media type "application/voucher-cms+json" and the filename extension ".vcj".

+The CMS structure MUST contain a 'signerInfo' structure, as described in Section 5.1 of {{RFC5652}}, containing the signature generated over the content using a private key trusted by the recipient.
+Normally, the recipient is the pledge and the signer is the MASA.
+Another possible use could be as a "signed voucher request" format originating from the pledge or registrar toward the MASA.
+Within this document, the signer is assumed to be the MASA.

+Note that Section 5.1 of {{RFC5652}} includes a discussion about how to validate a CMS object, which is really a PKCS7 object (cmsVersion=1).
+Intermediate systems (such the Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} registrar) that might need to evaluate the voucher in flight MUST be prepared for such an older format.
+No signaling is necessary, as the manufacturer knows the capabilities of the pledge and will use an appropriate format voucher for each pledge.

+The CMS structure SHOULD also contain all of the certificates leading up to and including the signer's trust anchor certificate known to the recipient.
+The inclusion of the trust anchor is unusual in many applications, but third parties cannot accurately audit the transaction without it.

+The CMS structure MAY also contain revocation objects for any intermediate certificate authorities (CAs) between the voucher issuer and the trust anchor known to the recipient.
+However, the use of CRLs and other validity mechanisms is discouraged, as the pledge is unlikely to be able to perform online checks and is unlikely to have a trusted clock source.
+As described below, the use of short-lived vouchers and/or a pledge-provided nonce provides a freshness guarantee.

 # Voucher Artifact {#voucher}

 The voucher's primary purpose is to securely assign a pledge to an